← All Neural Networks & Deep Learning modules

 The building block · hands-on · about 25 minutes.

-A neuron takes some inputs, gives each a weight, adds them up, adds a bias, and squashes the result through an activation function.
-That’s the whole thing:
+A neuron receives a vector of inputs, assigns each input a weight, computes their weighted sum, adds a bias term, and passes the result through an activation function.
+This constitutes the complete computation:

 \[ \text{output} \;=\; \sigma\!\big(w_1 x_1 + w_2 x_2 + b\big) \]

-The weighted sum \( w_1 x_1 + w_2 x_2 + b \) draws a straight line through the input space.
-On one side the neuron says "yes" (output near 1), on the other "no" (near 0).
-Below, two inputs can each be off (0) or on (1) — the four corners of a square.
-Drag the weights and bias and steer that line until the neuron behaves like a logic gate.
+The weighted sum \( w_1 x_1 + w_2 x_2 + b \) defines a hyperplane (here, a line) in the input space.
+The neuron outputs values near 1 on one side of this line and values near 0 on the other.
+In the activity below, two binary inputs each take the value 0 or 1 — defining the four corners of the unit square.
+Adjust the weights and bias to position the decision boundary so that the neuron implements a specified logic gate.

 This activity needs JavaScript.
 The lesson below still covers everything.